picture of hands holding a community to represent community advocates

 • 2-year terms starting January 1st.

-• New members meet with the existing committee between November-December with a minimum of two meeting times to facilitate a smooth transition.
+• New members meet with the existing committee in November-December with a minimum of two meeting times to facilitate a smooth transition.

 IT Service Awards - Employee Recognition